the-quetzal-community/trademark-license/Readme.txt

 and/or otherwise seek and collect damages from You.

 "This License" (or "The License") means version 2024-02-25 (or later) of
-    [Name of the Community License].
-[Name of the Community License Author] may release new versions of This License from time to time in order to resolve errors and/or ambiguity.
+    [Name of the License].
+[Name of the Publisher] may release new versions of This License from time to time in order to resolve errors and/or ambiguity.

 "This Project" (or "The Project") means the work covered by This License